Neurologists

 Introduction

 Neurologists are physician specialists who diagnose and treat patients with diseases and disorders affecting such areas as the brain, spinal cord, peripheral nerves, muscles, and autonomic nervous system.
-In 2019, there were 390,680 physicians, all other (including neurologists), employed in the United States, according to the Department of Labor.
+There are 10,100 neurologists employed in the United States.

 Quick Facts